Thursday, September 26, 2013

 This picture is before cooking

-What is fruit compote ?
-Compote is an old fashioned word that I don't hear very often..
-The idea of making compote dates back to Medieval Europe.
-My mom used to make fruity compotes all the time for a light dessert, but who makes compote anymore?
-Yet, it happens to be a simple and absolutely delicious gluten free dessert that can be made with almost any fruit and shouldn't be forgotten.
+My mom used to make fruity compotes in the 1950's for a light dessert, but who makes compote anymore?
+Yet, it happens to be a simple and absolutely delicious (gluten free, dairy-free, vegan) dessert that can be made with almost any fruit and shouldn't be forgotten.

-By the way, compote is the French word for " mixture,"
+By the way, compote is the French word for "mixture,"

 5 Reasons To Make Fruit Compotes